-- Note 1.
+Note 1.
 This pattern should be flown in strong tropical storms and hurricanes, where the circulation extends from 100 nm to 150 nm from the center.
-Doppler radars should be operated in single-PRF mode, at a PRF of 2400-3200.
-The default will be 2400 PRF for hurricanes, and 2800 for major hurricanes.
+Doppler radars should be operated in single-PRF mode, at a PRF of 2100.
 Radar scientist should verify this mode of operation with AOC engineers.
 If there is no assigned radar scientist, LPS should verify.
-This is crucial for the testing and implementation of real-time quality control. - verify.
 This is crucial for the testing and implementation of real-time quality control.

 Note 2.
-Unless specifically requested by the LPS, both tail Doppler radars should be operated in F/AST with a fore/aft angle of 20 degrees relative to fuselage.
-French antenna automatically operates with fore/aft angle of 20 degrees, but it should be confirmed, nevertheless that the scanning is F/AST continuous, rather than sector or continuous scanning.
-Not choosing F/AST scanning will prevent switching between fore and aft antennas in the French antenna system. - Note 3.
-IP can be at any desired heading relative to storm center - Note 4.
-To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize icing - Note 5.
-Maximum radius may be decreased or increased within operational constraints - Note 6.
-Dropwindsondes shown are not a required part of this flight plan and are optional. - Note 7.
-Flight pattern should be centered around either the 18, 00, 06, or 12 UTC operational model analysis times. - Note 8.
+Assure that transmitter is switching between fore and aft antennas, by examining the real time display.

+IP can be at any desired heading relative to storm center

+Note 4.
+To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize icing

+Note 5.
+Maximum radius may be decreased or increased within operational constraints

+Note 6.

+Dropwindsondes shown are not a required part of this flight plan and are optional.
+Flight pattern should be centered around either the 03, 09, 15, or 21 UTC so Doppler Note 7. observations are available for both surrounding observation periods.

+Note 8.
 Maximum radius may be changed to meet operational needs while conforming to flight-length constraints.